 In addition to its aesthetic benefits, the green roof serves several purposes including absorbing rainwater, providing insulation and filtering pollutants.
 Native grasses and perennials that are tolerant to the local climate, soil and water conditions have been planted on the roof.
 Great care was taken to minimize the visual impact on the landscape.

-Two jurisdictions of the Architect of the Capitol – Library Buildings and Grounds and Capitol Grounds & Arboretum – worked together to construct the green roof that filters runoff pollution and conserves water.
+Two Architect of the Capitol jurisdictions – Library Buildings and Grounds and Capitol Grounds & Arboretum – worked together to construct the green roof that filters runoff pollution and conserves water.
 They also maintain the green roof by weeding, replenishing mulch and cleaning-up the roof.